 Editing the Referral Tab

-One way advocates can submit referrals to you is from the Referral Page (accessed through the top bar in Advocate view).
+One way advocates can submit referrals to you is from the Referral Page which can be accessed through the Referral tab when in Advocate View.

 Your hub comes ready with this challenge we call a Persistent Trackable Referral Challenge, which is just our technical way of saying this challenge can be connected with Salesforce for some awesome automation.
 Having Salesforce integrated allows us to automatically detect the progress of your leads and eliminates the need for you to maneuver between the AdvocateHub and Salesforce.
 As a bonus, the system would also advance your advocates' referral submission accordingly based on the acceptance of the lead and conversion of the opportunity.